Application, Capstone, and Completion Forms are available in Catalyst

 The purpose of this certificate is to provide foundational understandings of feminist theory and analysis for graduate and professional students in programs and departments across our campuses.
 The Feminist Studies Certificate is a graduate-level initiative for students in master's, J.D., and doctoral programs by providing students in graduate and professional programs across the University of Washington the opportunity to integrate gender, women’s, and feminist studies with coursework in their respective disciplines/departments.
 Through this certificate program, students develop knowledge in historical and contemporary approaches to the advanced study of gender, women’s, and feminist from a range of disciplinary perspectives.

 Admission Process and Standards

 Any matriculating student in a graduate or professional program of the University of Washington is eligible to work toward the certificate.
 Students need to declare their intent to work toward the certificate to the Graduate Program Assistant of Feminist Studies, Catherine Richardson (firstname.lastname@example.org) indicating the name and approval of their certificate advisor.
 The Graduate Program Assistant will then forward the name of the student and advisor to the Graduate Certificate Program Director, Chandan Reddy for final approval.

 Any currently enrolled graduate or professional student at the University of Washington is eligible to work toward this certificate.
 Admission requirements are as follows:

 - A completed Application Form Graduate Certificate in Feminist Studies form that includes demographic data, education history and current status as a UW graduate student.

-- Submission of your curriculum vita (C.V.)
+- Submission of your curriculum vita (C.V.) in Catalyst.